dkonstan/crawler/README.md

 # crawler
 a mini MD engine written in Julia for educational purposes

-crawler.jl is a small educational MD engine built from scratch that can energy-minimize and simulate the dynamics of generic polymers using periodic boundary conditions (with Ewald summation for long-range interactions).
+crawler.jl is a small educational MD engine that can energy-minimize and simulate the dynamics of generic polymers using periodic boundary conditions (with Ewald summation for long-range interactions).
 It supports bond, angle, dihedral, coulomb, and VDW (LJ) forces.

 It also supports bond length constraints with the SHAKE algorithm and Langevin dynamics (beta) with or without constraints